Take Home Pay Calculator: See Your Real Paycheck After Taxes

 The Six-Step Formula: How Take-Home Pay Is Calculated

-Every payroll system — from ADP to Gusto to QuickBooks — follows the same federal calculation sequence, mandated by IRS Publication 15-T. Understanding each step helps you predict your paycheck and identify errors.
+Payroll systems — from ADP to Gusto to QuickBooks — use the same federal withholding framework from IRS Publication 15-T, then layer in state rules and your employer's benefit setup.
+Understanding each step helps you predict your paycheck and identify errors.

 Determine Gross Pay